This guide outlines why renewable energy is important to our future.

 Other environmental benefits of renewable energy can include:

-The above is not to say renewable energy has no environmental issues at all – every energy source has at least some environmental considerations.
 In addition to these environmental issues, the mining of precious metals (and their scarcity/depletion), and recycling energy storage batteries (from electric cars and for electricity energy storage) in the future may become bigger environmental issues.
+It’s interesting that some reports indicate that a large scale renewable energy transition can involve the unsustainable use of raw materials, and still requires some fossil fuels)

 Social (& Health) Benefits & Advantages Of Renewable Energy